Montreal Locomotive Works: Purchase by Bombardier

-In a 1985 corporate reorganization, Bombardier ceased manufacturing locomotives and concentrated on producing passenger train rolling stock (as well as aircraft following the 1986 acquisition of the federal government Crown corporation Canadair), in addition to its recreational products.
+In a 1985 corporate reorganization, Bombardier ceased manufacturing locomotives and concentrated on producing passenger train rolling stock (as well as aircraft following the 1986 acquisition of the federal Crown corporation Canadair), in addition to its recreational products.

-The dormant MLW plant was sold to General Electric in 1988 and ironically was used by GE during a late 1980s programme of rebuilding some of its earlier "Universal series" road switchers - the locomotives that had initially driven ALCO out of the locomotive business in the United States in 1969.
+The dormant MLW plant was sold to General Electric in 1988 and ironically was used by GE during a late 1980s programme of rebuilding some of its earlier "Universal series" road switchers – the locomotives that had initially driven ALCO out of the locomotive business in the United States in 1969.

 GE closed the MLW manufacturing plant in 1993.
 The GE half of the plant was destroyed by fire in 2001; the other portion of the plant remained in use by the National Research Council of Canada.

 In 2004, the remainder of the enormous complex was demolished.
 The nearby GE-Camco-Westinghouse plant, which is the only Canadian manufacturer of home appliances, bought half of the property to build its new shipping warehouse and a new parts store.
-Some of the pile of rubble from the former MLW plant can still be seen on the vacant lot east of the corner of Dickson Street and Souligny Avenue.
+Some of the pile of rubble from the former MLW plant is still on the vacant lot east of the corner of Dickson Street and Souligny Avenue.

 Bombardier eventually returned to the locomotive manufacturing business, albeit using largely European or European-influenced passenger locomotive designs that retain none of the Alco/MLW heritage.
 Bombardier's North American rail manufacturing facilities are in La Pocatière, Quebec; Plattsburgh, New York; and Thunder Bay, Ontario.
 In 2021, Bombardier Transportation was sold to Alstom, who continue to manufacture their products.